Your Tax Assistant

 Replying to Notice under Section 148

-• If the notice or reasons the assessing officer provides are invalid, challenge the validity before the assessing officer or higher authorities.
+If you believe the notice or the reasons provided by the Assessing Officer for reopening the assessment under Section 147 are invalid, you can challenge the notice before the Assessing Officer or higher authorities.

 The Assessing Officer may use the available information to complete the assessment if you fail to reply to a notification issued under Section 148.
 They can also estimate and assess your revenue.
 However, if you disagree with their assessment, you can appeal with the Income Tax Appellate Tribunal or the Commissioner of Income Tax (Appeals).